GoogleCloudPlatform/click-to-deploy/k8s/mongodb/README.md

 ### Backing up your data

-Back up your MongoDB data.

-To backup your MongoDB databases just run the backup script [`scripts/backup.sh`](scripts/backup.sh).
+To backup your MongoDB databases, run the backup script [`scripts/backup.sh`](scripts/backup.sh), using the following command:

 ```shell
  scripts/backup.sh -n "$NAMESPACE" -c mongo -p "$APP_INSTANCE_NAME-mongo" -a backup-mongo
 ```

-After you run the script, the backup-mongo.tgz` file contains the backup will be on your local machine.
+After you run the script, a `backup-mongo.tgz` file is stored on your local machine.

 ### Restoring

-In the directory that contains your backup files, run the restore script [`scripts/backup.sh`](scripts/backup.sh).
+In the directory that contains your backup files, run the restore script [`scripts/backup.sh`](scripts/backup.sh), using the following command:

 ```shell
  scripts/restore.sh -n "$NAMESPACE" -c mongo -p "$APP_INSTANCE_NAME-mongo" -a <backup file name>